grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The boat rocked on it's side for minutes on end, sometimes rolling in a way that felt like they would go upside down.
 Occasionally the lights would flicker, but continually shorted out.
 They listened to the ongoing sounds of the boat's stores crashing and sliding through all the compartments.

 Hemi began to doubt his own words.
 Maybe this was one of those times that the boat was not going to come back upright.
-And even if it did, coming upright could always be the thing that set off one of the magnetic mines.
+And even if it did, coming upright could always be the thing that set off one of the magnetic warheads.
 Cassandra had been reduced to whimpering on the deck below them, though they could hear the Owen had made his way over to her and was telling her things in a low voice they couldn't hear but clearly had a reassuring tone.
 Bastian just kept saying "fuck!" every few seconds, with more and more frustration.

 Captain Percy lay against the starboard wall.
 She spat, and her long experience of it arcing to the deck was defied by gravity which pulled it back against the side of the ship.